gabrielazaro/gabrielazaro/README.md

 ![Presentacion](/banner_actualizado.png)

-<h3 align="center">Fullstack developer with a bachelor's in Psychology.
-Currently working with Javascript, React, Python, and Flask using agile methodologies.
+<h3 align="center">Backend developer with a bachelor's in Psychology.
+Currently working with Python, Flask, Django and PostgreSQL using agile methodologies.
 I am passionate about learning about new technologies and finding innovative solutions.</h3>

 - 🌱 I’m currently learning **IT automation with Python**